top of page

 2001 Earnhardt Intimidator SS Camaro Convertible #13 by GMMG

-A central hood graphic with horsepower callouts was added.
+A hood graphic bears horsepower callouts

 2001 Earnhardt Intimidator SS Camaro Convertible #13 by GMMG

-GMMG's unique chambered exhaust.
+GMMG's chambered exhaust.

 Package Contents - Interior